Charlie9009/CI_MS1_MYGYM/README.md

     * The online training section will encourage the user to check out Athlean X and go to MyGyms video page if they want to workout online, to keep it user friendly links are provided to both pages in the text.
     * This section also has an image from Athlean X to give the user a face to Athlean X.

+### Schedule

+* **Booking section**

+    * Beneath the nav bar there is a heading to welcome the user to the page and to reasure them they are on the schedule page.
+    * There is a form where the user can book their next training session.